-Early Dismissal: Parents are encouraged to inform the teacher/advisor as well as the division assistant well in advance of a student's early dismissal.
+Early Dismissal: Parents are encouraged to inform the teacher/advisor as well as the Division Assistant well in advance of a student's early dismissal.
 Students leaving school early should meet their rides in the office at the appointed time.
 Students must be signed out by a parent or guardian in the office.
+NOTE: Parents wishing to pick up just before dismissal will run into carpool traffic.
+Drivers should plan accordingly.